MicrosoftDocs/dynamics365smb-docs/business-central/design-details-changing-costing-methods.md

 You may want to give your new items the same numbers as those they are replacing.
 To do that, change the numbers of the existing items.
 For example, if the existing item number is "P1000," you might change it to "X-P1000."
 This is a manual change that you must make for each item.

 ### Create new items with the old numbering scheme and copy the master data in a batch
 Create the new items using the current number scheme.
 With the exception of the **Costing Method** field, the new items should contain the same master data as the existing items.
 To transfer the master data for the item, and related data from other features, use the **Copy Item** action on the **Item Card** page.
+For more information, see [Copy Existing Items to Create New Items](inventory-how-copy-items.md).

 The following table describes the master data that you can copy.

 |Area  |Master data that is copied |
 |---------|---------|